• People’s Artist of Russia (2011)

 • Honoured Worker of the Arts of Russia (1998)

-Alexander Petrov graduated from the opera directing faculty at the Leningrad Rimsky-Korsakov State Conservatory in 1974.
-From 1974-1986 he was a director at the Maly Theatre of Opera and Ballet (now the Mikhailovsky Theatre), where he staged the operas Rigoletto, Gianni Schicchi, Man of La Mancha and The Medium (for the first time in Russia).
+Alexander Petrov was born in 1949.
+In 1974 he graduated from the Rimsky-Korsakov Leningrad State Conservatory.
+From 1974 to 1986 Petrov was a director at Leningrad’s Maly Opera and Ballet Theatre (now the Mikhailovsky Theatre), where he staged Rigoletto, Iolanta, Gianni Schicchi, Man of La Mancha and Gian Carlo Menotti’s The Medium (for the first time in Russia) among others.